nikolakosticc/speech-recognition/README.md

 # Speech Recogntion

-Speech_Recognition.py is a simple speech to text convertor
+Speech_Recognition.py is a simple speech to text convertor.